What Does a Sales Development Representative Do for a Business?

 About SDR Training and Coaching

 The sales manager is responsible for selecting suitable employee(s) for the SDR position(s) and then coaching them to reach their full potential.
-They must be able to provide constructive criticism and also praise for what was done well.
+A qualification in project management, for example, might be testament to having the necessary skills.
+The manager must be able to provide constructive criticism and also praise for what was done well.
 Here are some of the requisite skills for an SDR.

 An SDR will have a hard time convincing a potential customer to buy a product if the person cannot illustrate why the product is suitable and what its features are.
 In-house training is rarely sufficient to make someone an expert.
 The SDR needs to discuss the product with experienced team members and developers.
 Listening to calls made by account executives/sales representatives is also helpful.
 If possible, using the product will provide valuable knowledge to impart to the contact person.